marwandagha/marwandagha/README.md

 - 👋 Hi, I’m @marwandagha
 - 👀 I’m interested in music and laravel
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning React
 - 📫 How to reach me "marwandagha@gmail.com"

 <!---